-Social Impact Mentoring Program
+Social Impact Leadership Program

 How It Works

-The Yunus & Youth Social Impact Mentoring Program is an online skills-based mentoring program that enables business professionals (Mentors) to apply their knowledge and expertise to empower young social entrepreneurs (Fellows) anywhere in the world, while enhancing their managerial skills at the same time.
+The Yunus & Youth Social Impact Leadership Program is an online skills-based mentoring program that enables business professionals (Mentors) to apply their knowledge and expertise to empower young social entrepreneurs (Fellows) anywhere in the world, while enhancing their managerial skills at the same time.